East Coast, Texas employ highest number of H1B workers: Report

-Washington, Mar 30 (PTI) East Coast and Texas metro areas in America employed the highest number of H-1B visa workers, majority of them Indians, between 2010 and 2016, a Pew report has said, debunking the popular presumption that the Silicon Valley had such a distinction.
+Washington, Mar 30 (PTI) East Coast and Texas metro areas in America employed the highest number of H-1B visa workers, highly popular among Indian techies, between 2010 and 2016, a Pew report has said, debunking the popular presumption that the Silicon Valley had such a distinction.

 According to the Pew Research Center, an American think tank, about 247,900 H-1B visa approvals ?
 29 per cent of the nations total ? went to employers in the New York City metro area from fiscal 2010 to 2016, the most in recent years for which data are available at the metropolitan level.

 "The employment of high-skilled foreign workers with H-1B visas has centered on large East Coast metropolitan areas for fiscal years 2010 to 2016.
 In addition, these foreign workers have made up a significant part of the workforces in several Texas metro areas," it said in an analysis of the previously unpublished metro-level government data of H-1B visa approvals yesterday.